(strictly speaking only Sequoia sempervirens should be called redwood)

 a piece of curly redwood, shown both dry and then wet

-a set of book matched curly redwood
+book matched curly redwood sets

 listed as birdseye redwood

 makers of cigar humidors seem particularly fond of the common name "vavona" for redwood burl.
-When I first started this site, I was not sure if that was a separate subspecies or not but I now know that it is not, but that's why this set of pics is here --- these were all listed as "vavona".
+When I first started this site, I was not sure if that was a separate species or not but I now know that it is not, but that's why this set of pics is here --- these were all listed as "vavona".

 solid "vavona" burls